Luca-DB/covid_provincia/README.md

 # covid_provincia
-### This repository hosts all datasets and codes to reproduce all analyses reported in the manuscript "SARS-CoV-2 spread and area deprivation in the Italian three-tier restrictions: a multilevel approach".
+### This repository hosts all datasets and codes to reproduce all analyses reported in the manuscript "SARS-CoV-2 spread and area economic disadvantage in the Italian three-tier restrictions: a multilevel approach".
 It contains the following folders and files:
 1. **dati** (folder): it contains the datasets needed for the analyses:
    * **Codici-statistici-e-denominazioni-al-01_01_2020.xls**: data downloaded from the [Italian National Institute of Statistics][1] (ISTAT).
 The file contains the territorial codes, names, provinces (NUTS-3), regions (NUTS-2), and geographical repartition (NUTS-1) of all Italian municipalities as of 01/01/2020.